How We Protect Your Privacy

 Revised Date: November 16, 2022

-We refer to the above websites and all related websites as “sites” and to each of them as a “site.”
+These and all related websites will be known as “sites” and each of them will be known as a “site.”
 When we refer to “we,” “us,” or “our,” we mean Atlantic Casualty, or the specific division that operates a site, provides its content, or processes information received through it, each as appropriate and applicable.
 When we refer to “you” or “your,” we mean the person accessing the site.
-If the person accessing the site does so on behalf of, or for the purposes of, another person, including a business or other organization, “you” or “your” also means that other person, including a business organization.
+If the person accessing the site does so on behalf of another person, including a business or other organization, then “you” or “your” will also refer to that person, including a business or organization.

 *Atlantic Casualty Insurance Company® includes our affiliate company, Auto-Owners Specialty Insurance Company.

 - HOW WE USE YOUR INFORMATION

 - WHEN AND WITH WHOM DO WE SHARE YOUR INFORMATION

 - SOCIAL MEDIA

 - LINKING SITES

 - HOW LONG WE RETAIN YOUR INFORMATION